hieplpvip/ctf-writeup/hcmus-ctf-2021-qualification-round/bank5/README.md

 ![](checksec.png)

 Our goal is to call `execve("/bin/sh", NULL, NULL)`.
-We need to setup the register as follows:
+We need to setup the registers as follows:

 ```
 EAX = 11 - The execve syscall number